 Contrary to popular belief, carat is the physical weight of your diamond, not its size.
 Beware that bigger is not always better.
 Here is what you must consider when choosing your carat weight:

-The smaller the finger, the larger the diamond will appear.
+The smaller or thinner the finger, the larger the diamond will appear.

 The size of your setting:

 Not all settings will fit all diamond carats or shapes.
 If you have already selected a setting, check the diamond specifications of your ring or ask us for help.
 We can accommodate almost any special jewellery request.

 Cut, colour, and clarity have a great effect on the overall beauty of your diamond.
 Keep this in mind when determining which carat size is right for your budget.

 Remember that a diamond's cut will affect how large the diamond looks.
 When a diamond is skillfully cut, it reflects the maximum amount of light, which makes the diamond appear larger than a poorly cut diamond of equal carat weight.

 Certain diamond shapes will look larger than others, even though their carat weight is exactly the same.
 For example, marquise and pear shapes have elongated silhouettes that make them look larger.